Application process for High School Students & PSEO Students:

 - Other considerations for admission would include:

 1. Have a cumulative high school GPA of 2.50 or higher and meets any all of the course prerequisites, Accuplacer cut scores, or other course enrollment standards established by the college.

-- Select "Applying for PSEO" and fill out appropriate PSEO Packet
+- Select "Applying for PSEO" and fill out appropriate PSEO packet

-- High school or home school transcript
+- Submit a high school or home school transcript with your packet

 Submit paperwork to: